Lime Green cure for SA’s sour coastline

 Photo: Samuel Graves

-Meanwhile, WOMADelaide 2026 will be the first SA festival to run all its stages with renewable energy through a mix of biodiesel and hydrotreated vegetable oil (HVO).
+Meanwhile, WOMADelaide 2026 was the first SA festival to run all its stages with renewable energy through a mix of biodiesel and hydrotreated vegetable oil (HVO).

 HVO will power WOMAD’s largest stage in 2026, which was previously mineral diesel-powered.